-D.3.f Operative Procedures (Bicipital Tendon Disorders)

-- D.3.f.i Bicipital Tendinitis: Conservative care prior to potential surgery must address flexibility and strength imbalances.
+D.3.f.i Bicipital Tendinitis:

+Indications: Conservative care prior to potential surgery must address flexibility and strength imbalances.
 Surgical remedies would be considered after 12 weeks of appropriate conservative care has failed.
-Since impingement of the biceps tendon could cause continued irritation, an acromioplasty may be necessary, especially when the presence of an obstructing osteophyte is demonstrated on plain x-rays. - D.3.f.ii Subluxing Bicipital Tendon: The decision to surgically stabilize the bicipital tendon is not commonly indicated.
-In the vast majority of cases, optimal outcome is achieved through successful rehabilitation procedures, and appropriate non-surgical measures should be maximized prior to surgical intervention. - D.3.f.iii Acute Disruption of the Bicipital Tendon: Surgery has been shown to be more effective than conservative care in the treatment of full thickness ruptures of the distal biceps tendon.
+Since impingement of the biceps tendon could cause continued irritation, an acromioplasty may be necessary, especially when the presence of an obstructing osteophyte is demonstrated on plain x-rays.

+D.3.f.ii Subluxing Bicipital Tendon:

+Indications: The decision to surgically stabilize the bicipital tendon is not commonly indicated.
+In the vast majority of cases, optimal outcome is achieved through successful rehabilitation procedures, and appropriate non- surgical measures should be maximized prior to surgical intervention.

+D.3.f.iii Acute Disruption of the Bicipital Tendon:

+Indications: Surgery has been shown to be more effective than conservative care in the treatment of full thickness ruptures of the distal biceps tendon.

-D.3.g Post-Operative Procedures (Bicipital Tendon Disorders)
+D.3.g Post-Operative Procedure